 These measurements are after calibrating the HDR white point with the following settings:

-The Panasonic Z95A has very good SDR brightness and can easily overcome glare even in a bright room.
+The Panasonic Z95A has decent SDR brightness and can easily overcome glare even in a bright room, especially combined with its exceptional reflection handling.

 These measurements are after calibration with the following settings: